Both the CDE and the ETS California Outreach team communicate with LEA CAASPP coordinators and other interest holders by email.

 Practice and Training Tests

 Online practice and training tests are available for all CAASPP summative assessments.

-For the Smarter Balanced assessments, practice tests include CAT items and PTs for each grade level (three through eight and eleven).
-The practice tests provide a preview of the item types included in the Smarter Balanced assessments.
+For the Smarter Balanced assessments, practice tests include CAT items and PTs for each grade level (i.e., grades three through eight and grade eleven).
+The practice tests provide a sample of the item types and experience with grade-level content and accessibility resources similar to what appears in the operational Smarter Balanced assessments.

 For the CAST, practice tests are available for each tested grade level or grade band (i.e., grades five and eight, and high school).
 Each practice test consists of a series of discrete or stand-alone items followed by three PTs, one from each of the three science content domains.
 The practice tests provide experience with grade-level content and accessibility resources similar to what appears in the operational CAST.

 For the CAAs for ELA and mathematics, practice tests include items for each grade level (i.e., grades three through eight and grade eleven).
 The practice tests provide experience with grade-level content and accessibility resources similar to what appears in the operational CAAs.

 For the CAA for Science, practice tests are available for all three science content domains at each tested grade level or grade band (i.e., grades five and eight, and high school).
 The practice tests provide experience with grade-level content and accessibility resources similar to what appears in the operational CAA for Science.

 For the CSA, practice tests include items for each grade level or grade band (i.e., grades three through eight and high school).
 The practice tests provide experience with grade-level content and accessibility resources similar to what appears in the operational CSA.

 Item types are listed and described in Appendix B: Computer-based Item Types in this manual.
 Scoring guides, PFAs, and DFAs for practice tests are found on the Online Practice Test Scoring Guides, Preparing for Administration (PFAs), and Directions for Administration (DFAs) web page.